MusicPlayerDaemon/MPD/doc/protocol.rst

 newline, and finally the ``OK`` line.

 If the object to be transmitted is large, the server may choose a reasonable chunk size and transmit only a portion.
+The maximum chunk size can be changed by clients with the :ref:`binarylimit
+<command_binarylimit>` command.

 Usually, the response also contains a ``size`` line which specifies the total (uncropped) size, and the command usually has a way to specify an offset into the object; this way, the client can copy the whole file without blocking the connection for too long.

 Example::